bartfeenstra/reactives/README.md

 # >>> "The apple got triggered!"
 ```

-If a property *deleter* is present, it will be called automatically when the property is triggered:
+If a property *deleter* is present, it may be called automatically when the property is triggered:
 ```python
 from reactives.instance import ReactiveInstance from reactives.instance.property import reactive_property